Types of terms in a contract Employment contracts and the law

 An employment contract usually includes:

-- 'implied terms' – for example, things that are so obvious they do not need to be written and terms that come from employment law
+• 'implied terms' – for example, things that are so obvious they might not have been written down

 Express terms can be agreed verbally, through conversations.
 Terms agreed verbally are as legally binding as terms that are written down.